 “Lingerie showers are more fun after people have been drinking a little bit because sometimes it can get awkward,” says Rester.
 “I recommend having some champagne, and doing a toast before and after.”
 If you’re going to be pouring up the drinks, don’t forget about the food.
 Stick to the theme, if you have one, but at the very least, serve finger foods like veggie trays, chips and dips, mini quiches, fruit trays, and other desserts.

 This is by no means necessary, but it might be a nice gesture to surprise guests with a gift bag.
-Purchase a multiple panty set and gift a pair of panties alongside a mini bottle of champagne and some chocolates to thank them for coming.
+Gift a pair of panties alongside a mini bottle of champagne and some chocolates to thank them for coming.